 - provide a service or benefit relating to the student or student's family, such as health care, financial aid, job placement, or former student-related activities.

 - The right to request the amendment of their education records if the student believes the record is inaccurate or misleading.
-The student should submit a written request to the appropriate Texas A&M University-Central Texas official clearly identifying the part of the record the student wants changed and specifying why it is inaccurate or misleading.
-If the University decides to comply, the record will be amended and the student notified, in writing, that the record has been amended.
-If the University decides not to comply, the student will be notified in writing of the decision and will be advised of the right to request a hearing to challenge the information believed to be inaccurate or misleading;
+The student should submit a written request to the appropriate A&M-Central Texas official clearly identifying the part of the record the student wants changed and specifying why it is inaccurate or misleading.
+If the university decides to comply, the record will be amended, and the student notified, in writing, that the record has been amended.
+If the university decides not to comply, the student will be notified in writing of the decision and will be advised of the right to request a hearing to challenge the information believed to be inaccurate or misleading;

 A student is entitled to all the rights and protections given students under FERPA; however, information in student records may be provided to parents/legal guardians without the written consent of the student if the eligible student is a financial dependent of his or her parents/legal guardians as defined under Section 152 of the Internal Revenue Code of 1986.

-Under FERPA, Texas A&M University-Central Texas has established the following as directory information and may disclose the information without the student's written consent: student's name, address, e-mail address, telephone number, dates of attendance, major field of study, classification, the most recent educational agency or institution attended, degrees, honors and awards received, weight and height of members of athletic teams, and participation in officially recognized activities and sports.
-Currently enrolled students wishing to withhold any or all directory information items may do so by completing the Authorization for Release of Information form and submitting it to the Office of the Registrar.
+Under FERPA, A&M-Central Texas has established the following as directory information and may disclose the information without the student's written consent: student's name, address, email address, telephone number, dates of attendance, major field of study, classification, the most recent educational agency or institution attended, degrees, honors and awards received, weight and height of members of athletic teams, and participation in officially recognized activities and sports.
+Currently enrolled students wishing to withhold any or all directory information items may do so by completing the Information Release Restrictions Form and submitting it to the Registrar's Office.
 After this information is entered, a message block will appear on the monitor screen indicating that the student's records are confidential.
 “Confidential” will also appear in the top left-hand corner of the screen when that student’s records are accessed.

 Once information has been published in a printed publication, it cannot be removed from that publication.